Gill3s0x01/loading-page-simple/README.md

 ---

-## Licença
+## License

 This project is under license [MIT] (./ LICENSE).

-Feito com amor por Lorison Gilles 👋🏽 [Get in Touch!](Https://www.linkedin.com/in/lorison-gilles/)
+Made with love by Lorison Gilles (Feito com amor por Lorison Gilles) 👋🏽 [Get in Touch!](Https://www.linkedin.com/in/lorison-gilles/)

 ---